jusbrasil/kube-render/README.md

                            merging.
   -s, --set TEXT           Vars that override context files.
-Format: key=value -t, --template-dir TEXT  Folder holding templates that should be rendered -A, --apply              Apply rendered files using `kubectl apply` --help                   Show this message and exit.
+Format: key=value -t, --template-dir TEXT  Folder holding templates that should be rendered -u, --template-url TEXT  URL to download templates from (writes on ~/.kube-
+                           render/templates).
+Accepts URLs on pip format -A, --apply              Apply rendered files using `kubectl apply` --help                   Show this message and exit.
 ```